 Step 3: Conclusion

-When writing the medical assistant cover letter, the final step is to conclude it.
+When writing the cover letter, The final step is to conclude it.
 To do this effectively, make sure to include the following in your conclusion:

 Leave a call to action